 An award winning multi purpose function centre building, offering many services...

 Te Wharewaka - The Wharewaka (waka house) is viewable from all sides, and open on occassion to the public during the day.
 Waka are launched into the lagoon for ceremonial occasions via the slipways.
 Waka ama are also used on a regular basis for training and competition.
-2015 sees the launch of our Waka Tours and Walking Tours exploring Te Whanganui A Tara (Wellington Habour) and the waterfront, Read more here Tour packages or make your enquiry here email@example.com
+2015 sees the launch of our Waka Tours and Walking Tours exploring Te Whanganui A Tara (Wellington Habour) and the waterfront.
+Read here about Te Wharewaka o Pōneke tours or make an enquiry at firstname.lastname@example.org.

 Te Wharekai - The Eating House, Karaka Cafe.
 Our onsite chefs cater to all your function needs and we have a cafe open 7-days a week, offering a modern take on some of the traditional foods of Māori, along with delicious cafe style foods.